whassan99/ATLDS-Classifie/README.md

-# ATLDS-Classifie
+# ATLDS-Classifier
-TLDS is an adaptive traffic light and autonomous system that is able to autonomously direct itself to determine the most efficient traffic cycle.
+TLDS is an adaptive traffic light and autonomous system that can autonomously direct itself to determine the most efficient traffic cycle.
+It is capable of providing real-time vehicle counting, vehicle classification, and scenario classification through the use of cameras that feed data into the ATLDS core algorithm.
+ATLDS is capable of counting, classification, and detection without the need for human intervention, allowing the city to improve traffic flow management.
+I created both a Convolution Neural Network algorithm using a Tensorflow/Keras framework and a Support Vector Machine algorithm to classify traffic light images.